rickballard/CoCiviumBackUp/staging/_imported/Civium/admin/hold/hold_TODO_Extrapolate_Legend_Into_Architecture.md

 ## Purpose

-To define a multi-step process for extrapolating RickPublic’s lived pattern, ethical structure, and cognitive recursion into the broader infrastructure of Civium and post-human intelligence design.
+To define a multi-step process for extrapolating RickPublic’s lived pattern, ethical structure, and cognitive recursion into the broader infrastructure of CoCivium and post-human intelligence design.

 ---